 There is no criteria for bioaccumulation besides the fish-bioconcentration factor.
 Substances accumulating through other pathways than water cannot be identified by the criteria.

-Some flexibility is given by allowing also other than standard information for PBT/vPvB-identification.
+Some flexibility is given by also allowing other-than-standard information for PBT/vPvB-identification.
 This allows accounting for novel scientific findings or substances with peculiar properties.
 However, for an initial identification of a substance as PBT by the registrants, robust criteria and standard information requirements are crucial.
-If the registrants are not aware of the fact, that additional information (i.e. information besides the standard information requirements as e.g. different forms of bioaccumulation) is needed or available in order to assess the substances behaviour in the environment properly, the substance will not be identified as a PBT/vPvB substance unless it is selected for (manual) substance evaluation.
+If the registrants are not aware of the fact that additional information (i.e. information besides the standard information requirements as e.g. different forms of bioaccumulation) is needed or available in order to assess the substances behaviour in the environment properly, the substance will not be identified as a PBT/vPvB substance unless it is selected for (manual) substance evaluation.

 Generation of standard information should always be given priority.
 Misinterpretation of non-standardized tests and use of inappropriate methods when concluding a substance not to exhibit PBT properties will be difficult to identify in an automatized way, and might lead to time-consuming expert-discussions.
 An evaluation of the first experiences with the application of the weight of evidence approach might help further develop the guidance documents and circumstances for application of weight of evidence, and eventually identify repeating cases, where criteria could apply.